 Around 53:42, we delve into “Remembrances” itself.
 We discuss the odd focus on love triangles with Mako, Korra and Asami’s dialogue about the Avatar’s responsibilities and Varrick’s absurd mover plans.
 All the while, we look wistfully back on “The Ember Island Players,” the brilliant episode from which this podcast gets its name.

-Josh reveals his shipping affiliation at 1:03:01.
-I’ll give you a hint – it rhymes with Shmorrasami. ~ Søren
+J reveals their shipping affiliation at 1:03:01.
+I’ll give you a hint — it rhymes with Shmorrasami.

 Note that this podcast contains spoilers up through “Remembrances.”
 As always, you can subscribe to Ember Island Airwaves using iTunes.
 Alternatively, you can check out the episode online or download it here.
 Happy listening!